angry-tony/A-collection-of-OSS-tools/README.md

 * 98% OSS
 * Almost no SaaS
 * Just a little free-as-in-beer commercial software
+* Please don't submit to Reddit, HN, or this post on Twitter.
+Share, but share with close friends!
 * [Josh on LinkedIn](https://www.linkedin.com/in/jturgasen)
 * [Josh's Technical Blog](https://jturgasen.github.io)
 * [Josh on Twitter](https://www.twitter.com/joshturgasen)